5afe/safe/process.md

 - Estimate implementation effort for features
 - Run by Software engineers :hammer_and_wrench:
-- Doesn't have to happen Tuesday as indicated in the table above This is just the last possible moment.
+- Doesn't have to happen Tuesday as indicated in the table above.
+This is just the last possible moment.

 ### Sprint planning :bookmark_tabs: